> Dunes Trail OPEN

 MOTU ROAD OPEN >

-For driving any part of the road, the Motu Road is advised as for 4WD vehicles only, though it is currently in good condition.
+For driving any part of the road, the Motu Road is advised as for 4WD vehicles only.

-When riding, remember the Motu Road does have the occasional vehicle, so take care at all times.
+When riding or driving, remember the Motu Road does have the occasional vehicle, so take care at all times.
+Keep speed low.
 Most importantly, going downhill, stay left on blind corners.
 Share the road with care.